nextixt/My-site-in-Neocities/README.md

 # My-site-in-Neocities
-Soucre code for my site in https://neocities.org
+Source code for my site in https://neocities.org